 “These societies and organizations have allowed me to volunteer with many community organizations and businesses, and being ALD president allowed me to grow as a leader,” Sierra said.

 Another activity was volunteering with the NC Science and Engineering Fair, which is held on Meredith’s campus.

 “This past year, I was able to judge the Southeast Regional Science and Engineering Fair in Wilmington through connections I made while volunteering at the event at Meredith during previous years,” Sierra said.
 “These experiences have allowed me to realize the importance of volunteering in my community, helping my peers, and encouraging interest in the sciences in the next generation.”

-Meredith’s location in the Research Triangle Park area has been beneficial to the future scientist, who will be pursuing a Ph.D. in toxicology at NC State.
+Meredith’s location in the Research Triangle Park area was also beneficial to the scientist, who completed Ph.D. in toxicology at NC State in 2022.